NickSweet1/SQL-Employee-Tracker/README.md

   This application will create a database for all the employees of an company.
 Using the command line, the user can view all the information or add/update the information in the database.

   ## Installation<a name="installation"></a>
   Please use npm i in the terminal to install all of the necessary dependencies.
+Also go into the sql folder in the command line and download the database and seed it.

   ## Usage<a name="usage"></a>
   To use this project, please import the sql database and seeds first.
 After that, type node index.js in the command line to begin being prompted with questions.